Meet the ELTC Team

 Image of Zobiea Nasir

-Zobiea began her professional teaching career in 2005, in both public and private sectors.
-In 2008, she completed her CELTA at Bristol University, and a Masters in TESOL in 2012 at the University of Wales, Newport (currently University of South Wales), examining the linguistic properties and gender differences of writing styles between native English speakers and non-native English learners in text messaging.
+In 2008, she completed the Cambridge CELTA at Bristol University, followed by a Masters in TESOL in 2012, at the University of Wales, Newport (currently University of South Wales), and is a Fellow of Advance HE (FHEA).

 Pierre Gaite (FHEA)